Obesity in France: Recent history

 Obesity in France has been increasingly cited as a major health issue in recent years.
 It is now considered a political issue whereas before it would have been an issue reported on television talk shows or in women's magazines just a few years prior.

 France became the first European Union country to state that childhood obesity rates have started to level off while drastic increase in childhood obesity rates continue in most European countries.
 France is approximately ranked in the middle European childhood obesity rates rankings.
 Researchers have said this is caused from "government policies, a growing awareness of the dangers of obesity and the fact that children are eating less".

 McDonald's is more profitable in France than anywhere else in Europe.
 Sales have increased 42% over the past five years.
 Some 1.2 million French, or 2 percent of the population, eat there every day.

 Stereotype

 Historically, France has been known for its slender people and longevity.
 This has led to their role as the "nutritional role model for Europe".

 Causes

-Blame has been put on fast food, prepared food, the widespread presences of unhealthy snacks, sedentary lifestyle and the loss of "common food culture".
+Blame has been put on fast food, ultra-processed food, the widespread presences of unhealthy snacks, sedentary lifestyle and the loss of "common food culture".
 The French tradition of not opening the refrigerator between meals for a child isn't as prevalent as it once was.
 Fat content in the French diet has increased steadily to the point where it is predicted that obesity-related diseases will start to increase.

 The French connect food to pleasure and they enjoy eating, considering meals a celebration of their cuisine.